AlexAleshina/card-list/README.md

 # Features

-Modal with Image Loading: A modal component with a loading spinner to indicate progress until the image is fully loaded.
-Maintains aspect ratio and fits within the viewport.
+* Modal with image loading: A modal component with a loading spinner to indicate progress until the image is fully loaded.

-Carousel: An image carousel component for navigating through multiple images.
+* Carousel: An image carousel component for navigating through multiple images.

-Color Selector: Allows to select colors from a list of options displayed as colored dots.
+* Color Selector: Allows to select colors from a list of options displayed as colored dots.

-Text Selector: Allows users to select text options, styled as buttons with a background color change on selection.
+* Option Selector: Allows users to select text options, styled as buttons with a background color change on selection.

-# What else I wanted to Do
+# What else I wanted to do
 There are several additional features and improvements I wanted to implement but couldn't due to time constraints:

-Add More Types with TypeScript
+* Add more types with TypeScript.

-Tooltips for Selections to provide additional information.
+* Tooltips for color and option selectors to provide additional information.

-Skeletons during loading state
+* Skeletons during loading state.

 ## Available Scripts

 In the project directory, you can run:
 ### `npm install`
-than

 ### `npm start`

 Runs the app in the development mode.\